 How Do I Best Support Myself After An Acupuncture Treatment?

 Following your treatment it is best to drink plenty of water.
 Occasionally you may feel sleepy following a treatment & if this is the case make sure to take it easy.
 Try not to do any heavy exercise in the few hours following treatment.

 If you received any cupping or gua sha as part of your treatment then it is important to stay well covered up for the next 24-48 hours, avoid eating any heavy / greasy meals that night & to abstain from alcohol, & no swimming for 24 hours.

 Should I Keep My Visit Even If I Am Sick?

 Yes, Acupuncture and Chinese herbs are most effective in the initial stages of an acute condition.
 Colds, flus, stomach upsets, and headaches are some of the conditions that is best caught early before they get worse.
 Patients report immediate improvements in symptoms after an acupuncture treatment or beginning an herbal prescription.
 In Eastern Medicine, stages of a disease or the "Qi dynamic" are strongly considered.
 The initial stage is the best moment to address these issues that may become problematic to treat later.

 How Much Does It Cost & Do You Accept Insurance?

 Rates vary and depend on what treatment is being administered.
 It is best to consult your Acupuncturist about costs.

-- Yes!
+Yes!
 At Scarborough Family Chiropractic we do bill insurance, so give us a call and we will find out what your acupuncture benefits are.
-I am in network with Aetna, Cigna, Harvard Pilgrim and United Health Care.
-We also bill out Anthem Blue Cross as an out of network provider.
+I am in network with Aetna, Anthem, Cigna, Harvard Pilgrim and United Health Care.